plaschczek/flickr_collage/README.md

 ### Options

 ```
-FlickrCollage.new(keynames, filename:, dir:, no_of_images:, rows:, squares:)
+FlickrCollage.new(keywords:, filename:, dir:, no_of_images:, rows:, squares:)

-    keynames: Array with keynames
+    keywords: Array with keywords
     filename: collage filename, default 'collage.jpg'
          dir: directory to save the collage, has to exist, default '.'
-no_of_images: number of images, default number of keynames and without keynames 10
+no_of_images: number of images, default number of keywords and without keywords 10
         rows: number of collage rows, default sqrt(no_of_images).floor
      squares: boolean, if true images squared
 ```